Skip to Content

 Ingredients

-1 and 1/2 cup water
+• 1 and 1/2 cup of water

-250g boiled potatoes, peeled and cut into 1-2 inch cubes
+• 250g boiled potatoes, peeled and cut into 1-2 inch cubes.

-1/2 a teaspoon mustard seed
+• 1/2 a teaspoon mustard seeds

-1 cup of Thick coconut milk
+• 1 cup of thick coconut milk

 Boiling the potatoes.